Domoconnor/orange-corpus/06_Hub.md

 PySerial and Requests simplified any complications we may have had from writing our own initial libraries as well as having organised documentation to support them.
 They abstracted a lot of complicated hardware tasks (such as interrupt handling on GPIO pins) and communicating over the network.
 Other libraries we plan on using are those standard to Python, time for handling timing operations, random for random calculations, threading to handle multiple tasks to name a few.

 ###Coordinator on Network
 The Hubs most important role will be that of the coordinator on the network, it is the centre point.
 Due to how XBees address each other, it is very easy to send data straight to coordinator using its predefined 64bit address (0x0000000000000000).
 The Hub could address any node on the network and with this could determine which nodes were which and if they were still within range.

+###Result of Iteration
+We've successfully found the hardware to use for our Hub, the language to program in and how we plan to interface with our network.
+The next step is to implement AT mode, a simple system for handling messages on a network.
+Using the Raspberry Pi as our Hub will offer us an operating system with the added benefits that brings such as security or remote access.
+The Pi can easily interface with the external components we need and allow us to remotely access our low powered network if need be using SSH from outside the clients home.

 ####Iteration 2 - Pi with AT Mode

 #####Setting up the Pi
 Now that we’ve settled on an operating system, hardware and programming language we can progress to implementing a working network with the Pi.
 By default the Pi uses the serial ports for terminal access, for us this is of no use and we need those ports for the XBee to communicate on.
 In order to open the ports we had to go through Systemd which is the main configuration tool for handling debian related Linux distros.
 Systemd is quite new to Raspbian and because of this most tutorials offering assistance are outdated as they refer to older versions of Raspbian where the use inittab was involved.

 In order to change anything we need access to the Pi.
 We’ve been remotely accessing the Pi using SSH and a program called Putty, this gives us full access to the Pi without having to actually plug anything into it.
 Researching Systemd has shown us that you can mask services which effectively disables them entirely from starting.
 First we needed to find the service we were looking for.